kayAbdulrazaq/100-days-of-code/log2.md

+### Day 32  : 22nd Oct 2017
+#####

+**Progress** Rounded up Colt Steele Boostrap section by building a start up landing page.
+Next, I am moving on to Javascript.
+On Andela Home study progress, completed more than calculated - started of programming basics to refresh my memory.
+Tomorrow I will be doing some more revision with reading generally on programming syntax, data types, variables etc.

+**Thoughts:** The internet connection was still bad to day, videos just kept buffering.
+Atleast, I managed to complete a start up landing page.
+With this page done, I think I have consolidated Bootstrap basics and I am ready to move on to other things.
+Things like Javascript! - pretty excited to start off finally with this language.
+I hope I enjoy learning it tomorrow.

+**Link to work** Zawaj - A Muslim Matrimony website: http://bit.ly/2gZIwmP

 ### Day 31  : 21st Oct 2017
 #####

 **Progress** I couldn't get it in as much coding as I planned for today, I wasn't feeling well and also the network was crappy again so streaming Tutorial videos was not successful either.
 I worked on my start up landing page.
 Not yet done with it but I really hope network would be better tomorrow plus I hope I would be feeling much better.
 I did a bit of studying Andela's homestudy curriculum as well.

 **Thoughts:** some days are better than others.
 It shouldn't make me feel so bad, I will just put it extra effort on the good days to compensate for the bad ones.

+**Link to work** The Purrfect Match - http://bit.ly/2yHstDo

 ### Day 30  : 20th Oct 2017